hephy-io/mainnet/mithril/mithril-signer.md

 # Setup Mithril relay node using Squid (Relay)
 ## Pre-requisites
-If running Ubuntu 22.04 or older, remove any version of Squid installed via the `apt` package manager
+If running Ubuntu 22.04 or older, remove any version of Squid installed via the `apt` package manager.
+The package manager only installs up to v5.4 of Squid which is not as secure as v6.12 and above).

 ```
 sudo systemctl stop squid